gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 See, Plugin is not the end.
 A better individual is the one who:

-- professional enough
+- is professional enough
-- fit into the environment
+- can fit into the environment

 I call it Transformer stage - plugin like a plasticine - an expert who does what the environment requires.
 Some companies hire some experts but there're not many improvements in practice.
 I think environment fit missing might be one of the reasons.